 We rely heavily on certain raw materials (principally wood fiber and chemicals) and energy sources (principally natural gas, electricity and fuel oil) in our manufacturing processes.
 Our ability to increase earnings has been, and will continue to be, affected by changes in the costs and availability of such raw materials and energy sources.
 We may not be able to fully offset the effects of higher raw material or energy costs through price increases, productivity improvements, cost-reduction programs or hedging arrangements.
-In addition, the U.S. has experienced elevated inflation in recent months, at least in part driven by impacts of the pandemic.
-If inflation continues or worsens, it could negatively impact the cost or availability of raw materials and energy, and we may not be able to fully pass the increased costs to customers.
+The U.S. has experienced significant inflation, which could continue or worsen and therefore negatively affect the cost or availability of raw materials and energy, which we may not be able to fully pass onto our customers.